 Lazebnik: State laws govern adolescent medical confidentiality.
 As a physician, I need to know my legal obligations and personal ethics.
-In general, adolescents have the right to confidentiality concerning reproductive health services, including sexually transmitted infections, pregnancy, oral contraceptives and rape evaluation.
+In general, adolescents have the right to confidentiality concerning reproductive health services.
+This includes sexually transmitted infections, pregnancy, oral contraceptives, and rape evaluation.
 Ohio physicians working in federally funded programs may provide birth control to teenagers without parental consent.
 Outside federally funded programs, it is each physician’s ethical decision, but the law seems to support prescribing birth control without parental consent.
 To my knowledge, no other health issues are legally confidential.

 Lazebnik: Today’s teens share most information with their parents, so private interviews are more about education and promoting self-assertiveness.
 I teach adolescents to give clear information to providers.
-Young adults should learn their family health histories so that when a health issue arises in college or in the absence of a parent, they have the confidence and tools to relay the necessary information.
+Young adults should learn their family health histories.
+When health issues arise in college or in the absence of a parent, they need the confidence and tools to relay the necessary information.

 Rome: Adolescent medicine doctors are bridges to communication.
-Many studies show that doctors are most effective at risk and harm reduction when they work confidentially with teens, forcing teens to be self-advocates while gaining experience as good health consumers.
-Teens can practice language to disclose dangerous situations to caring adults, healthy responses to peer pressure, or how to say no. Successful care involves trust between the doctor and the teen, and between the doctor and the parents.
+Many studies show that doctors are most effective at risk and harm reduction when they work confidentially with teens.
+When the adult is absent, the teen is forced to self-advocate.
+They also gain experience as good health consumers.
+Teens can practice language when encountering difficult situations.
+How to say no, disclose dangerous situations, and provide healthy responses to peer pressure.
+Successful care involves trust between the doctor and the teen, and between the doctor and the parents.
 Parents can also request time alone with the doctor.

 Lazebnik: Each physician judges when to break confidentiality.
 I tell my patients that discussions are confidential unless a patient is suicidal, depressed, has an eating disorder, or is a danger to others.
 If an adolescent patient misses appointments or does not take prescribed medication, I inform them that I will contact their parents.
-My goal is to persuade my patients to disclose the information themselves and to promote healthy communication between the patient and parents.
+My goal is to persuade my patients to disclose the information themselves.
+I also want to promote healthy communication between the patient and parents.